aravindanugonda/bookmarks/README.md

 # Bookmarks App (Turso Edition)

 A modern Python + Streamlit application to manage bookmarks with a beautiful UI.
-Bookmarks are stored in a Turso (libSQL) cloud database using the HTTP API.
+Bookmarks are stored in a Turso cloud database using the HTTP API.

 ## Features
 - Add, view, edit, and delete bookmarks